Surveillance Devices Law

 Who is a Party?

 The difference between a party to a conversation or activity and a nearby non-party is viewed differently in different jurisdictions.
 In some legislation any person using a surveillance device to listen to, watch or record is also a party and those actually taking part are known as principal parties.
+In those jurisdictions privacy is maintained where there are persons who are not involved in the conversation or activity, but who are permitted to listen or observe.
+(In some jurisdictions a person using a surveillance device is deemed to be a party also).
+Privacy is lost, however, when an unknown bystander is situated nearby without consent to listen or record.
 In other jurisdictions, a party is anyone who takes part, while those who only overhear, watch or record are not parties at all.

 Definition of Conversation

 Another issue to be considered is the definition of the word, ‘conversation’, a point addressed in Alliance Craton Explorer v Quasar Resources.
 In this case recordings were made of discussions leading to a joint mining venture.
 The definition of a private conversation in the South Australian legislation was considered: the wording in that legislation is for all intents and purposes the same as that in all other jurisdictions.
 The court applied a prior High Court ruling that terminology in legislation cannot always be interpreted literally, but needs to be viewed in terms of the consequences of proposed interpretations and the overall purpose of the statute.
 The court in Alliance then took the Macquarie Dictionary definition which states that a conversation is ‘informal interchange of thoughts by spoken words; a talk or colloquy.’
 Thus a formal meeting cannot be a conversation and is not protected by the legislation which protects private conversations.